projectvitalis/qih/papers/QIH-paper.md

 What is health?

 Despite centuries of medical, biological, and philosophical inquiry, there is still no universal, quantitative definition of health that applies across systems.
-Clinical metrics offer partial answers—blood pressure, heart rate, glucose levels—but these are snapshots, not system-level explanations.
+Clinical metrics offer partial answers with measurements like blood pressure, heart rate, and glucose levels, but these are snapshots, not system-level explanations.
 At larger scales, we use terms like resilience, robustness, or capacity for adaptation, often without a consistent framework.

 This paper proposes a new answer: **health is the capacity of a system to manage entropy adaptively, while preserving the integrity of its boundary**.

 We formalize this idea with a single equation, derived from first principles in thermodynamics.
-The resulting quantity—QIH (Quantified Inference of Health)—can be applied to any bounded system that processes energy, generates entropy, and maintains internal order: from organisms and machines to ecosystems and organizations.
+The resulting quantity. called QIH (Quantified Inference of Health - "Chi") can be applied to any bounded system that processes energy, generates entropy, and maintains internal order: from organisms and machines to ecosystems and organizations.

 This work is part of a broader effort to build a unifying physical foundation for complex systems.
-We aim to show that health, like mass or temperature, is not just a metaphor—it is a measurable, dynamic, and predictive quantity.
+We aim to show that health, like mass or temperature, is not just a metaphor but rather it is a measurable, dynamic, and predictive quantity.

 ### 1.1 Contributions